vijedi/tumblr_import/Readme.md

 1. Tumblr's HTML is more restrictive than Wordpress's.
 You will lose some formatting from your posts.
 2. This script does not migrate self-hosted images from wordpress.
 3. Tumblr does not natively support comments.
 They will be lost.

+## Acknowledgements

+I used [this gist](https://gist.github.com/194339) as a starting point for parsing the wordpress xml and posting to the api.